SENAI4LIFE/memocry/README.md

 # memocry

 A secure, self-contained Python utility for symmetric file-level encryption and decryption using authenticated Fernet cryptography.
+Zero persistent state.
+No configuration files.
+No logs written to disk.

 ---

-## Purpose

-memocry provides a portable, graphical encryption tool with zero persistent state.
-All configuration, keys, and operational data exist exclusively in volatile memory during execution.
-No logs, settings files, or temporary artifacts are written to disk at any point.

----

 ## Requirements

 - Python 3.10 or later
-- `cryptography` library (installed into a virtual environment)
+- `cryptography` library

 ---

 ## Setup

-A virtual environment isolates the `cryptography` dependency from your system Python installation and is required before running memocry.
+Create and activate a virtual environment named `memo` before installing dependencies.

 ### Windows